cerse/cerse.github.io/CerseMeetingHandBook.md

 This document offers some guidance on how to go about arranging a Community of *Edinburgh Research Software Engineers* (CERSE) meeting.
-This is an evolving document - if you have somthing to add please contribute.
+This is an evolving document - if you have something to add please contribute.

 ## Infrastructure